apache/horaedb-docs/docs/src/en/dev/compile_run.md

 # Compile and Run

-Compile CeresDB by the following command:
+Compile HoraeDB by the following command:

 ```
 cargo build --release
 ```

-Then you can run CeresDB using the default configuration file provided in the codebase.
+Then you can run HoraeDB using the default configuration file provided in the codebase.

 ```bash
 ./target/release/ceresdb-server --config ./docs/minimal.toml